PEG 2024 @ ICLP

 - 09:05-09:25 Laura Cecchi: Bringing logic programming to primary school: a teacher training course

-- 09:25-09:45 Manuel Hermenegildo, José F. Morales, and Pedro López: Teaching Pure LP with Prolog and a Fair Search Rule
+- 09:25-09:45 Manuel Hermenegildo, José Morales, Pedro López: Teaching pure LP with Prolog and a fair search rule - slides

 - 09:45-10:05 Michael Genesereth: General Game Playing - Killer App for Teaching Logic Programming